jiunjiunma/outdoorsey-challenge/README.md

 % pyspark
 ```

 pyspark will bring up the jupyter notebook in the browser.
+The dataset is in the repo.
+The code is in the notebook.
+You should be able to run it directly from the notebook.